-- 5. During the opening statement, the delegation of Solomon Islands noted that human rights is a fundamental principle entrenched in the Constitution, and acknowledged the assistance of other governments, development partners and the civil society for progress made in promoting and protecting human rights in the Solomon Islands. - 6.
-A priority focus is peace and reconciliation since the country is still in a peace building and reconstruction phase after a five-year period of social unrest which the nation experienced between 1998 and 2003.
-Although a lot of emphasis is being placed on structural, legislative, social and economic reforms, the losses incurred from the unrest are still affecting the enjoyment and realization of civil, political, economic, social and cultural rights by its citizens. - 7.
-The Solomon Islands is also not immune to the effects of global warming and climate change which give rise to environmental degradation, resource depletion, food insecurity, social and economic conflicts and growing poverty. - 8.
-The Solomon Islands participates in the Universal Periodic Review with an open mind, sharing information on progress made in advancing human rights and committed to learning and benefitting from the interactive dialogue.
-The delegation thanked development partners for their support in preparation for the universal periodic review, in particular the Regional Office for the Pacific of the UN Office of the High Commissioner for Human
+5. During the opening statement, the delegation of Solomon Islands noted that human rights was a fundamental principle entrenched in the Constitution, and acknowledged the assistance of other Governments, development partners and the civil society for progress made in promoting and protecting human rights in Solomon Islands.

+6. A priority focus was peace and reconciliation since the country was still in a peacebuilding and reconstruction phase after a five-year period of social unrest which the nation had experienced between 1998 and 2003.
+Although a lot of emphasis was being placed on structural, legislative, social and economic reforms, the losses incurred from the unrest were still affecting the enjoyment and realization of civil, political, economic, social and cultural rights by its citizens.

+7. Solomon Islands was also not immune to the effects of global warming and climate change which give rise to environmental degradation, resource depletion, food insecurity, social and economic conflicts and growing poverty.

+8. Solomon Islands participated in the universal periodic review with an open mind, sharing information on progress made in advancing human rights and committed to learning and benefiting from the interactive dialogue.
+The delegation thanked development partners for their support in preparation for the universal periodic review, in particular the Pacific Regional Rights Resource Team of the Secretariat of the Pacific Community

-Rights, the Pacific Islands Forum Secretariat, the Pacific Regional Rights Resource Team of the Secretariat of the Pacific Community (sponsored by the Government of the Netherlands), and the Commonwealth Secretariat.
+(sponsored by the Government of Netherlands), the Pacific Islands Forum Secretariat, the Regional Office for the Pacific of the Office of the United Nations High Commissioner for Human Rights (OHCHR) and the Commonwealth Secretariat.